David Hutchinson (physicist): Academic career

-Hutchinson is a practitioner of education outreach, giving regular talks in schools and community organisations.
-In 2017 he was one of a team of science educators, including Ian Griffin and Amadeo Enriquez-Ballestero, who visited the Chatham Islands to work with school pupils.
+Hutchinson is a passionate practitioner of education outreach, giving regular talks in schools and community organisations.
+In 2017 he was one of a team of science educators, including Ian Griffin, who visited the Chatham Islands to work with school pupils.
 He has participated in several marae-based Science Wānanga and worked with the Lab in a Box programme around New Zealand.

-In 2018 Hutchinson was Visiting Fellow at Merton College, Oxford.
+During his time with Lab in a Box, Hutchinson attended Polyfest in 2020 with the Dodd-Walls Centre, connecting with Pasifika students.
+He also attended the New Zealand LUMA Light Festival in 2018 in a similar capacity, with more than 2,000 people struck by the Lab in a Box attraction.

+Hutchinson has worked at the intersection of art and science as an outreach tool, working at both an organisational level and as a practitioner.
+An example of this was a mural he commissioned from Dunedin artist Bruce Mahalski during his time as director at the Dodd Walls Centre in 2022.
+The mural used ultraviolet light-reactive paint to bring the art alive at night.
+Hutchinson is also part of the shortlisting panel for Quantum Shorts, a science-based flash-fiction writing competition.

-He has been a member of the Trust Board of the Otago Museum since 2008 and took over as chair of the Board after the death of Graham Crombie in 2019.
+He has been a member of the Trust Board of the Otago Museum since 2008 and took over as chair of the board after the death of Graham Crombie in 2019.
 He is a fellow and past president of the New Zealand Institute of Physics, and former president of the Otago Institute, the Royal Society Te Apārangi's Otago-Southland branch.
 He is also an elected fellow of the UK's Institute of Physics.

 In 2022 Hutchinson was awarded the Royal Society Te Apārangi's Thomson Medal, for "establishing and developing the Dodd-Walls Centre for Photonic and Quantum Technologies, advocating for early career researchers and developing outreach partnerships through the museum sector".

 Research

 Hutchinson is a theoretical physicist, specialising in quantum systems and ultra-cold atomic gases.
-Specifically, he examines the effects of disorder in Bose-Einstein condensates (systems first created in 1995, and at University of Otago since 1998, which form at close to absolute zero).
+Specifically, he examines the effects of disorder in Bose–Einstein condensates (systems first created in 1995, and at University of Otago since 1998, which form at close to absolute zero).
 He has also worked on understanding energy transport on the FMO complex found in deep-sea bacteria which rely on infrared photons, and its possible implications for producing more efficient solar photovoltaic panels.